 2017 Changes to Survivor Education Benefits

-After quickly passing both the House of Representatives and Senate this summer, the Harry W. Colmery Veterans Educational Assistance Act of 2017 became law on Aug.
-12.
+After quickly passing both the House of Representatives and Senate, the Harry W. Colmery Veterans Educational Assistance Act of 2017 became law on August 12, 2017.

 TAPS joined more than 25 other veteran service organizations (VSOs) in support of the new GI Bill, which represents the largest overhaul package for the Post 9/11 GI Bill since its inception in 2008.
 Of the $3.4 billion package, $1 billion has been earmarked for upgrades to survivor education benefits under Chapter 33 (Marine Gunnery Sergeant John Fry Scholarship) and Chapter 35 (Dependents’ Education Assistance).